BEGINNER’S GUIDE

 Consultation with government bodies, local community, and company board

-Financing stage to raise capital funding, applying for loans, joint venture prospects, and building financial modelling
+Financing to raise capital funding, applying for loans, joint venture prospects, and building financial modelling

 Development: let’s get this party started